star-finder/jpf-star/README.md

 # Java StarFinder #
 Java StarFinder (JSF) is a unit test generation tool for programs that make extensive use of dynamically allocated data structures such as lists and trees.
 Users need to provide a precondition, an inductive predicate in separation logic, to describe the input data structure.
-JSF then performs symbolic execution on the program to generate test cases, and use the precondition to guide its search. *Star* in the name refers to the separating conjunction in separation logic, and there is *Finder* since it is an extension of the Java PathFinder framework.
+JSF then performs symbolic execution on the program to generate test cases, and use the precondition to guide its search. *Star* in the name refers to the separating conjunction in separation logic, and there is *Finder* since JSF is developed as an extension of the Java PathFinder framework.

 ## Installation
 We provide two ways of installing JSF: